Sarah-McNeel/Sarah-McNeel/README.md

-### Welcome to my GitHub Page 👋
+### Hi, I'm Sarah D. McNeel, welcome to my GitHub page 👋

-- I’m currently working on Certification for Full-Stack Software Developer
+- In bootcamp at University of Texas @ Austin for Full-Stack Software Developer
 - I’m currently learning MERN
 - I'm currently building a business website
 - Ask me about ...
 Anything